Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/connectors/webhooks.md

 ---
-description: Configure outgoing webhooks from Hyperswitch
+description: Configure outgoing webhooks from Superstream
 icon: anchor
 ---

 # Webhooks

 {% hint style="info" %}
-This section covers how you can set up your outgoing webhooks from Hyperswitch
+This section covers how you can set up your outgoing webhooks from Superstream
 {% endhint %}

-Webhooks are HTTP-based real-time push notifications that Hyperswitch would use for instant status communication to your server.
+Webhooks are HTTP-based real-time push notifications that Superstream would use for instant status communication to your server.
 Webhooks are vital in payments for the following reasons:

 * Preventing merchants from losing business due to delayed status communication (say, in case of flight or movie reservations where there is a need for instant payment confirmation).
 * Prevent payment reconciliation issues where payments change from "Failed" to "Succeeded".